simonmichael/shelltestrunner/README.md

 ### Format 2

-Format 2 allows multiple tests to share the same input (shelltestrunner 1.9+).

-Syntax:
+(shelltestrunner 1.9+)
+This improves on format 1 in two ways: it allows tests to reuse the same input, and it allows delimiters to often be omitted.

 Test files contain one or more test groups.
 A test group consists of some optional standard input and one or more tests.
 Each test is a one-line shell command followed by optional expected standard output, error output and/or numeric exit status, separated by delimiters.

     # COMMENTS OR BLANK LINES
     <<<